So you want to know about homeschooling? Specifically, what are the homeschooling pros and cons?

 Honestly, the list goes on and on.

 To truly appreciate homeschooling, you need to get out of the mindset that kids must be sitting at a desk in a room to learn.
-(Try deschooling if you need help moving beyond this.)
+Homeschooling is NOT schooling at home.

 Learning can take place anywhere, which is a huge advantage of homeschooling.